In our blog, we answer some of the questions we regularly receive during our seminars.

 – Westerners are very comfortable making decisions in meetings or by teleconference.

-What can you do to avoid that?
+What can you do to avoid this?

 - After the meeting, write meeting minutes which you share with your Japanese colleagues.
 Ask them to approve the minutes to make sure there is no misunderstanding.